 By Patrick Jones, DVM

 I received an email from a gentleman in Februrary.
 He had seen my post about Miracle Max and wanted to know if I could help his wife.
-We'll call her Susan.
+We’ll call her Jane.

-The proposed solution for this problem was to take a large skin graft from Susan's bottom and graft it to the scalp.
-While this certainly would have covered the open wound and solved the problem, it would have left poor Susan with a permanent hair style like Friar Tuck, two painful surgeries and a large scar on her bum.
-Susan and her husband suddenly became very interested in alternative medicine and no wonder.
+The proposed solution for this problem was to take a large skin graft from Jane’s bottom and graft it to the scalp.
+While this certainly would have covered the open wound and solved the problem, it would have left poor Jane with a permanent hair style like Friar Tuck, two painful surgeries and a large scar on her bum.
+Jane and her husband suddenly became very interested in alternative medicine and no wonder.